HacksterAman/IoT-Based-Livestock-Health-Monitoring-System/README.md

 ## Introduction

-The IoT-Based Cow Monitoring System is an embedded system project designed to monitor vital health and activity parameters of cows.
+The IoT-Based Livestock Monitoring System is an embedded system project designed to monitor vital health and activity parameters of cows.
 It provides real-time data such as heart rate, SpO2 levels, temperature, humidity, and motion metrics to ensure the well-being of livestock.
 The system is powered by an ESP32 microcontroller and employs various sensors to gather and transmit data to a ThingsBoard server for visualization and analysis.

 ## Features

-- Real-time monitoring of cow health parameters.
+- Real-time monitoring of cattle health parameters.
 - Displays data on an OLED screen for on-site visualization.
 - Sends telemetry data to the ThingsBoard IoT platform for remote monitoring.
 - Implements multi-core processing on the ESP32 for efficiency.